All about Raptors

 What is a raptor?

 A raptor is any bird that uses talons to catch and/or kill prey.
+The three main distinguishing things about raptors are talons, eyesight, and a hooked bill for tearing meat.
 There are other carnivorous bird species but only raptors use their talons to catch/kill.
 Sometimes Turkey Vultures are lumped into this category but are technically not raptors.
 There are many other carnivorous birds like crows, ravens, shrikes, herons and egrets but they do not have talons that they hunt with.

 Diurnal vs. Nocturnal Raptors